Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Introduction

-The branch of Statistics that studies these type of scenarios, the time until an event occurs, is survival analysis.
-Survival analysis has proven to have many applications, particularly in the medical field.
-It plays a crucial role in understanding and predicting survival times of patients with a specific disease under varying conditions, aiding medical professionals in making decisions and developing treatment strategies.
-This work focuses on the Cox proportional hazard model or Cox regression (Cox, \citeyear{Cox_1972}), a widely employed method in survival analysis.
-An important challenge nowadays is managing high-dimensional datasets, where the number of variables is larger than the sample size, as seen in our case study.
-Although having access to these large datasets provides a great amount of information, the treatment of such huge volumes of data adds significant complexity and difficulty to the decision making process.
-Additionally, survival data often includes a large percentage of censored data points, where the exact survival time is not known, only a lower bound.
-To contextualize the real case that motivates this research, the dataset provided by GM, it is a high-dimensional dataset with an $82\%$ of the data being censored, which constitutes a very complex problem.
+Survival analysis is the branch of statistics designed to study time-to-event data, with nume\-rous applications particularly in medicine.
+It plays a vital role in understanding and predicting patient survival under varying conditions, aiding medical professionals in making decisions and developing treatment strategies.
+Our work focuses on the Cox proportional hazard model or Cox regression (Cox, \cite{Cox_1972}), a widely employed method in survival analysis.
+An important challenge emerges when analyzing high-dimensional datasets like the TNBC data described above.
+Although having access to these large datasets provides a large amount of information, handling such large volumes of data adds significant complexity and difficulty to the decision-making process.
+Additionally, survival data often includes a large percentage of censored observations, where exact survival times remain unknown and only lower bounds are available.
+To contextualize the case study that motivates this research, the dataset provided by the Gregorio Marañón General University Hospital (GMGUH) is a very complex high-dimensional dataset with 82\% of censored observations.